DerekParks/FTDI_ESP_Programmer/README.md

 | GND         | GND         |

 As you can see I've replaced DTR and CTS with RST and GPIO0, respectively.
 This board does have the original FTDI standard pins broken out, just-in-case, but so far I haven't ever had cause to use them.

+## 3.3 or 5?

+There is a solder jumper on the board to switch between 3.3v and 5v.
+It is set to 3.3v by default.